 Depending on course length, there may be opportunities to resupply rather than carry every item for the entirety of course.
 The packing list already includes quantities to resupply, no need to pack additional items.
 Common items exchanged on a resupply are a fresh shirt, socks, underwear, batteries, toiletries and prescription medications.
 Some resupplies are at front-country trailheads while others are held in the backcountry and brought in by horse packers.
-Resupplies completed by horse will be limited to food and letters (no packages, or the above listed items) for weight restrictions.
+Resupplies completed by horse will be limited to only food and letters (no packages), not the above mentioned list for weight restrictions.
 Mail will come in and go out during this time for either option.
-The website has more info on sending/receiving mail.